-Alexander Graydon, a captain with the 3rd Pennsylvania Battalion mustered with the rest of the Pennsylvania troops in New York City in the spring of 1776.
-He was dismayed by his first encounters with New England soldiers, but willing to give them the benefit of the doubt as he wrote in his memoires.
+Alexander Graydon, a captain with the 3rd Pennsylvania Battalion, mustered with the rest of the Pennsylvania troops in New York City in the spring of 1776.
+He was dismayed by his first encounters with New England soldiers but was willing to give them the benefit of the doubt as he wrote in his memoirs.

-We surveyed these men with all the respect that was due to the great military reputation of their country; but, we were obliged to confess, that they did not entirely come up to the ideas we had formed of the heroes of Lexington and Bunker’s hill.
+We surveyed these men with all the respect that was due to the great military reputation of their country but we were obliged to confess, that they did not entirely come up to the ideas we had formed of the heroes of Lexington and Bunker Hill.
 This, we took to be a militia corps, from the circumstance of its not being a whit superior, in any visible respect, to the worst of ours.
 However, thought we, these may nevertheless have some knack at fighting, which only discloses itself in the moment of action.

 The miserable appearance and whit is worse the miserable behavior of the Yankees is sufficient enough to make one sick of the service.
 They are by no means fit to endure hardships; among them there is the strangest mixture of Negroes, Indians and Whites with old men and children which together with a nasty lousy appearance makes a most shocking spectacle.
 No man was ever more disappointed than I have been in respect to them.

 Lieutenant Colonel Richard Varrick, aide to General Phillip Schuyler echoed Frasier’s criticism in his testimony defending General Arthur Saint Clair in his 1778 court martial.
 Varrick would say of the New England soldiers defending Ticonderoga under the command of General Saint Clair in 1777, “There was a number of boys, old men and negroes.
 I dismissed at the muster 50, as positively unfit for any kind of service, and would have more, had you not desired me to be very tender as you had so few troops in the garrison.”